fde-capu/ft_transcendence/docs/checklist.md

+ft_transcendence
+Checklist based on sub.
+12.1

-r framework used in your project.
+ - [ ] VERIFY: you must use the latest stable version of every library or framework used in your project.
  - [ ] On Chat: disable Private Messaging from u2u when user is already on chat.
  - [ ] Solve all TODOs all around.
  - [ ] Graphic options screen?
  - [ ] Ready/Unready button.
+ - [ ] Not only who is playing, but expectators and everyone in game rooms are given as INGAME.
+Maybe put only who is actualy playing.

 --- Warning found: ---